Llenar70/allye-doc/CausalForest.md

 *   **Treatment Variable**:
     *   A variable indicating which samples were assigned to the treatment group and which to the control group.
-    *   **Must be a binary (two-category) Discrete Variable.** Within the widget, you will select which value represents the control group (encoded as 0 for analysis).
+    *   Recommended to be a binary (two-category) Discrete Variable.
+In the widget you select the Control Group Value (encoded as 0).
+If the treatment has more than two categories, all non-control categories are aggregated and encoded as treated (1).
+Missing values in the treatment are dropped prior to training and evaluation.
 *   **Outcome Variable**:
     *   The variable for which you want to evaluate the effect of the intervention (e.g., sales, conversion rate, customer satisfaction).
-    *   Can be a numerical (Continuous Variable) or discrete (Discrete Variable).
+    *   Must be either numerical (Continuous Variable) or binary discrete (two categories).
+Multi-class discrete outcomes are not supported.
+For binary discrete outcomes you can select the Positive Outcome Class; it will be encoded as 1 (the other class as 0).
+Continuous outcomes are used as-is.
 *   **Covariates**:
     *   Variables that may affect the outcome variable and potentially explain the heterogeneity of the treatment effect (features).
     *   Can be a numerical (Continuous Variable) or discrete (Discrete Variable).